jiaxuwu/BVG_7003_GWAS/README.md

 This page is created by Jiaxu Wu

-There are some R scripts for Genome Wide Association Study (GWAS) in in BVG_7003 @ Université Laval.
+There are some R scripts for Genome Wide Association Study (GWAS) in BVG_7003 @ Université Laval.

 All the scripts used in this project were collected in `script` folder.
 The recoreds and results were saved in the `GAPIT_result` and `rMVP_result` folder.
 We also attached test files for **GWAS** in the `data_input` folder, which includes `geno.hmp.txt` and `pheno.txt`.